emma-wall/kickstarter-analysis/README.md

 To determine a fundraising goal, I looked at the number of successful, failed and cancelled play outcomes based on fundraising goal, breaking up the fundraising goals into increments of $5,000.
 Using the ```COUNTIFS()``` formula, I filtered for the data for the specific goal increments, outcome type and category.

 ### Challenges and Difficulties
 To avoid typo’s in the code, I automated the process by adding the outcome types and goal increments to rows and columns outside the table and anchored those values.
-Instead of typing ```COUNTIFS(Kickstarter!$D:$D, "<=4999", Kickstarter$D:$D, ">= 1000", Kickstarter!$H:$H, "successful", Kickstarter!$T:$T, "plays")``` into cell ```D4```, I used the below formla and was able to easily copy and past into the cells without having to manually update the outcome type and ragnes manually for each cell.
+Instead of typing ```COUNTIFS(Kickstarter!$D:$D, "<=4999", Kickstarter$D:$D, ">= 1000", Kickstarter!$H:$H, "successful", Kickstarter!$T:$T, "plays")``` into cell ```D4```, I used the below formula and was able to easily copy and past into the cells without having to manually update the outcome type and ranges manually for each cell.

 ![Code](https://user-images.githubusercontent.com/80648379/116000870-f43e6b00-a5bf-11eb-96f8-62221a38eb23.png)